shakori999/Otard/readme.md

     - [x] Should allow selection of multiple promotion types (User Defined, Coupons)
     - [x] A daily automated scheduled task should manage promotion activation (run at 1am every day)

 API:

     - [ ] API endpoint refactor to include promotion price
     - [ ] API endpoint refactor to include order details
+    - [ ] API endpoint refactor to include checout
+    - [ ] API endpoint refactor to include login and sign in with social media
+    - [ ] API endpoint refactor to include wish list
+    - [ ] API endpoint refactor to include customer profile
+    - [ ] API endpoint refactor to include history of all user's orders
+    - [ ] API endpoint refactor to include history of all user's orders
+    - [ ] API endpoint refactor to include product rating and reviews

+FRONT-END:

+    - [ ] setup a svelte front-end